bhumika-ks31/DivyBeats/README.md

 ---

 ## 🔹 Live Demo
-You can view the website live by opening `index.html` in your browser.
+You can view the website live is here https://divybeats-l1id.onrender.com/

 ---